Stuycs-K/final-project-10-chen-matthew/WORKLOG.md

 -implemented `modulo_sqrt` using tonelli-shanks algorithm -optimized `crack_message` using different sieve method -added time stamps to analyze which code sections are taking the most time

+### 6/7 In class
+-completed first 3 sections of `PRESENTATION.md`
+-will reformat with math font and formatting later -will also write a custom bitset to speed up `crack_message`